 Some pylons are removable.
 In those instances, always be certain that the pylon has snapped securely into place prior to usage.
-Failure to do so could result in injury.
+Failure to do so could result in injury or loss of the pylon.

 Ensure that removable ski pylons have securely snapped into place prior to use.
 Pylons that are not secure can become detached during operation.
 In these circumstances, the pylon could hit persons on board or skiers behind the boat, causing injury.